jperaino/VR_Parallax/README.md

 - __Physics Achievement__ (100 points)
     _When the users look at spheres, the spheres are dislodged and fall to the bottom of the scene.
 A sound is played upon each collision.
 At the end of gameplay, the spheres all fall._
 - __Empathy Achievement__ (100 points)
-    _This game is a methaphor for empathetic thought.
+    _This game is a metaphor for empathetic thought.
 No lighting is applied to the spheres so that they become abstracted in space.
 From one point of view, there is chaos, but upon shifting his/her position, the user can see a coherent and familiar space.
 You can look at one thing from two different points of view and see something completely different._

 #### Completeness (750 points): ####
 - __Gamification Achievement__  (250 points)
-    _The goal of the game is to make as many spheres drop as possible within the alloted time.
+    _The goal of the game is to make as many spheres drop as possible within the allotted time.
 A scoreboard shows the time remaining and the number of spheres remaining in the scene.
 A lower score is a better outcome._
 - __Alternative Storyline Achievement__ (250 points)
     _At the beginning of the game, the user is prompted with two alternative experiences: an easy version with fewer spheres, and a harder version with more spheres._
 - __3D Modeling Achievement__ (250 points)